swup/swup/readme.md

 There are additional settings for scroll:

 `doScrollingRightAway` defines if swup is supposed to wait for the replace of the page to scroll to the top.
-`animateScroll` sets whether the scroll animation is enabled.
+`animateScroll` sets whether the scroll animation is enabled or swup simply sets the scroll without animation.
 Animation of scroll is also adjustable with options `scrollFriction` and `scrollAcceleration`.

 All default values for additional options of scroll are displayed below: